codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 1. ``$_POST`` array
 2. HTTP header
-3. ``php://input`` (JSON request) - bare in mind that this approach is the slowest one since we have to decode JSON and then encode it again
+3. ``php://input`` (JSON request) - bear in mind that this approach is the slowest one since we have to decode JSON and then re-encode it

 Tokens Regeneration
 ===================